yyuhdev/TCP-Loadbalancing-Kubernetes/README.md

 helm upgrade haproxy-kubernetes-ingress -f tcp-ports.yml haproxytech/kubernetes-ingress --namespace haproxy-controller
 ```

-This will apply your TCP mappings and ensure HAProxy routes external traffic to your backend services.
+This will apply your TCP mappings and ensure HAProxy routes external traffic to your backend services!

 ### How It Works with MetalLB